not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 I set λ = 0.6 for a good balance between term frequency and uniqueness, and used that to assign labels to each topic:

+<div class="fineprint">Note that the terms obtained from the LDA model have been lemmatized; I've replaced the missing letters in brackets, e.g. juic -> juic(e)</div>

 <div style="height: 600px; width: 100%; border: 1px solid #ccc; overflow:scroll; overflow-x: hidden;">
 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Topic</th>